markusfleck/PARENT/README.md

 	(specifying their constituent atoms using the atom numbers from the .top file)

 	-atom weights of all atoms in the system (not used yet)

+	-atom names, residue names, residue numbers and molecule names for every atom in the system